V-Varga/Vaginomics__GEMs_MCMM/README.md

 The MCMM was created using [PyCoMo](https://github.com/univieCUBE/PyCoMo) in a Jupyter Notebook.

-All created and modified SBML-formatted XML files of the GEMs and the MCMM are included in the `Results_MCMMs/` directory.
+All created and modified SBML-formatted XML files of the GEMs and the MCMM are included in the `MCMM_XML.zip` file in the `Results_MCMMs/` directory - due to their size, these files could not be uploaded directly to GitHub.
 All scripts needed to run the MATLAB Live script and Jupyter Notebook are included in the `Scripts/` directory.
 All data files necessary to run the MATLAB Live script are included in the `Data/` directory.

+The primary files related to the workflow are:
+ - `MCMM_GEMs_withRaven.mlx`: The GEM creation workflow MATLAB Live script
+ - `MCMM_GEMs_withRaven.ipynb`: The MATLAB Live script exported to Jupyter Notebook format, so that the results can be seen on GitHub (.mlx files appear only as binary files when viewed on GitHub).
+Note that this file should be read-only; it likely cannot run!
+ - `MCMMs__README_PyCoMo.ipynb`: The Jupyter Notebook used for the PyCoMo work and MCMM workflow

 ## References